Tenure Rollback Policy for COVID-19

-- The request must be approved by the Unit Executive Officer and Dean.
+- The request form (the Adobe Sign document) will be routed to the faculty member, the Unit Executive Officer, School Director, as applicable, and Dean.
 Letters of support are not necessary.
-That is, approval requires only a signature on the Request Form.
+That is, approval requires only a signature and date on this form.

 Probationary faculty in tenure code 5 (i.e., those who are scheduled to be reviewed in AY 2020-21) and Q appointments scheduled to be reviewed in AY 2020-21 must apply for a rollback by April 24, 2020.

 Faculty in tenure code 4 may apply for a rollback based on COVID-19 consideration until April 15, 2021.
 Faculty in tenure codes 1-3 may apply for a rollback based on COVID-19 considerations until August 15, 2021.
 After that date, requests will follow regular procedures and will be evaluated according to the criteria stated in Communication #16.